Earned Value Management – How to make it work for you

 The key purpose of EVM is to inform a project team’s decision making and to highlight cost and schedule issues early, allowing time for recovery action to be taken.
 The principles behind the method represent best practice in planning and control in project-based management.

-In simple terms, Earned Value is the contract (or authorised) budget value of work successfully accomplished on a project, usually to date.
-Earned Value data is expressed using budget (and currency) values of the local environment (e.g. £ or $), which is one of the reasons why it has been misunderstood in the past – it’s not a financial tool, it is a tool for project management.
+In simple terms, Earned Value is the contract (or authorised) budget value of work successfully accomplished on a project.
+Earned Value data is expressed in budget terms (using the currency of the local environment), which is one of the reasons why it has been misunderstood in the past – it’s not a financial tool, it is a tool for project management.

-So why is much of EVM data expressed using cost (even schedule data)?
-The data is converted to a single unit of measure (e.g. £’s or $) so that planned and ‘actual’ cost and schedule data can be compared literally side by side, for example graphically as below, to inform our understanding of ‘performance’ against these two primary goals of project management.
+So why is much of EVM data expressed using budget values (even schedule data)?
+The data is converted to a single unit of measure so that planned and ‘actual’ cost and schedule data can be compared literally side by side, for example graphically as below.
+This is to inform our understanding of ‘performance‘ against these two primary goals of project management.
 Traditional methods of representing project data (such as simply comparing planned to actual spend) often contain no aspect of performance, which at best can be a significant weakness – at worst it can even be completely misleading.
-It’s the main reason for the big focus in the earned value world on the word integration (of cost and schedule data and planning structures etc) – this is critical to making EV work.
+It’s the main reason for the big focus in the earned value world on the word integration (of cost and schedule data structures etc) – this is critical to making EV work.

 In the above chart, the task (or project) is behind schedule and over budget, often expressed as Cost Variance (Earned Value less Actual Cost) and Schedule Variance (Earned Value less Planned Value).
 This can also be expressed in other more useful ways, as described in the worked example below.